Study plan agreement

 Prearranged exceptions to the list above:

-Certain employees in the IS-group and PSY-group may supervise a limited amount of information security-students.
+Certain employees in the IS-group, ND-group and PSY-group may supervise a limited amount of information security-students.
 Data Science students may find a supervisor from the ASR, DSB or LTG-groups.
 Some Professor IIs from the BMI-group may supervise CS: Imaging and Biomedical Computing-students Simula and Sintef often supervise ifi-students, if the supervisors are employed at ifi as well, they may be considered internal supervisors (if their research group is affiliated to your master's program).

 Other exemptions must be applied for, and are seldom granted.